 For most visitors to Las Vegas, this is downtown.
 They come for the Fremont Street Experience, which is delineated by Viva Vision, a massive blocks-long LED screen—said to be the world's largest—that displays mesmerizing rock images and color-saturated psychedelic montages.
 Free outdoor summer concert series, special events, and roaming street performers bask in its glow.
 This gratis light-and-music show remains one of the must-see attractions in Vegas.
 Visitors can fly high above it all on thrilling zip lines, including the world’s largest slot machine—the SlotZilla zip line.
 Add the Fremont Street casinos, among them the iconic Golden Nugget and the Four Queens, and there are plenty of things to occupy an evening or two here.

 In 2002, as part of Downtown's continued revitalization program, the City of Las Vegas created Fremont East.
 Located at the eastern end of the Fremont Street Experience, it spans Fremont Street from Las Vegas Boulevard to Eighth Street; it continues one block north of Fremont Street to Ogden Avenue and one block south of Carson Avenue.
 Home to vibrant bars and restaurants, the area has become famous for its impressive neon signage.

 The Arts District

-This onetime railroad yard was purchased by the City of Las Vegas in 1995 with the eventual goal of making it the center of a revitalized downtown.
+This one-time railroad yard was purchased by the City of Las Vegas in 1995 with the eventual goal of making it the center of a revitalized downtown.
 It underwent massive reconstruction, and these days, it is home to the new Las Vegas City Hall and the amazing Smith Center for the Performing Arts, as well as the base of numerous businesses, including Zappos.
-The area is midway through plans that promise to make it one of Las Vegas' hippest addresses.
+Development plans promise to make it one of Las Vegas' hippest addresses.